 - 5% of the funds from debts and loans.

-- 1% through own funds and 7% from others.
+- 1% through their own funds and 7% from others.

 Smart Cities Mission – Distribution of Funds